Abraham Pais: Science historian

 Pais was working on a biography of Robert Oppenheimer at the time of his death.
-It was finished by Robert P. Crease and published posthumously as J. Robert Oppenheimer: A life (Oxford University Press, 2006).
-It is the most complete biography of Oppenheimer to date.
+(Pais was a colleague of Oppenheimer's at the Institute for Advanced Studies.)
+The biography was finished by Robert P. Crease and published posthumously as J. Robert Oppenheimer: A Life (Oxford University Press, 2006).

 The American Physical Society has awarded an Abraham Pais Prize for History of Physics annually since 2005.

 Later life

 After his retirement Pais and his third wife Ida Nicolaisen spent half their time in Denmark where he worked at the Niels Bohr Institute.
 His son Josh Pais is an American actor.
-Pais died of heart failure in Copenhagen.
+His grandson, Zane Pais, is also an actor.
+Pais died of a heart attack in Copenhagen.